zarf-dev/zarf/README.md

 Zarf eliminates the [complexity of air gap software delivery](https://www.itopstimes.com/contain/air-gap-kubernetes-considerations-for-running-cloud-native-applications-without-the-cloud/) for Kubernetes clusters and cloud-native workloads using a declarative packaging strategy to support DevSecOps in offline and semi-connected environments.

+## Why Use Zarf

+- 💸 **Free and Open-Source.** Zarf will always be free to use and maintained by the open-source community.
+- ⭐️ **Zero Dependencies.** As a statically compiled binary, the Zarf CLI has zero dependencies to run on any machine.
+- 🔓 **No Vendor Lock.** There is no proprietary software that locks you into using Zarf.
+If you want to remove it, you still can use your helm charts to deploy your software manually.
+- 💻 **OS Agnostic.** Zarf supports numerous operating systems.
+A full matrix of supported OSes, architectures and featuresets is coming soon.
+- 📦 **Highly Distributable.** Integrate and deploy software from multiple secure development environments including edge, embedded systems, secure cloud, data centers, and even local environments.
+- 🚀 **Develop Connected, Deploy Disconnected.** Teams can build and configure individual applications or entire DevSecOps environments while connected to the internet.
+Once created, they can be packaged and shipped to a disconnected environment to be deployed.
+- 💿 **Single File Deployments.** Zarf allows you to package the parts of the internet your app needs into a single compressed file to be installed without connectivity.
+- ♻️ **Declarative Deployments.**
+- 🦖 **Inherit Legacy Code.**

 ## 📦 Out of the Box Features

 - Automate Kubernetes deployments in disconnected environments